colab-coop/bylaws/ARTICLE-1.markdown

-In case the candidate is no longer in a position to become a Member-Owner at any stage of the process, either due to his/her own volition or due to the decision of the Member Body, CoLab shall refund the full amount equivalent to pro-bono work done towards CoLab membership by the candidate, on terms mutually decided by CoLab and the candidate.
+In case the candidate is no longer in a position to become a Member-Owner at any stage of the process, either due to his/her own volition or due to the decision of the Member Body, CoLab shall refund either the $5000 USD capital buy-in, the $5000 USD via pro-bono work, or the full amount candidate would have charged CoLab for the 100 hours of work done as pro bono towards membership buy-in in case the “$50 USD per hour” option was taken.

 The Member Body may choose to ignore any or all of the criteria stated above.